Stefania-Diana/Smart_Librarian/README.md

 ## How to Run

-### Step 1: Add your PDFs
+##Add your PDFs
 Place your book summary PDFs in the `data/` folder.
-Each summary should be structured with:
 ```

 ### Step 2: Launch the app